 The holidays come with some sustainability challenges.
 Stanford University reports that, Americans throw away about 25% more trash than usual between Thanksgiving and New Year’s.
 Consider all the single-use wrapping paper, the shipping and packaging, the feasts, the trips back and forth to the store…

 Give experiences rather than things.
-Order take out from your favorite restaurant and share with your friends, cook a comforting meal and drop it off, gift a gift card to your favorite local business, or make plans for a ski date.
+Order take out from your favorite restaurant and share with your friends, cook a comforting meal, gift a gift card to your favorite local business, or make plans for a ski date.
 Donate to an organization or non-profit in a friend’s name.
-Especially in this tumultuous year, take the opportunity to support local businesses and organizations while reducing waste!
+Especially in this tumultuous year and given current supply chain challenges, take the opportunity to support local businesses and organizations while reducing waste!

 Get creative with wrapping and packaging.
 Wrapping paper is often only used once and then thrown away.
 Use newspaper instead, which can be recycled after.
 Save boxes from online purchases and reuse to package gifts.
 Better yet, wrap gifts in something reusable, like a tote bag or a cloth sack for bulk goods.
 That’s like an extra bonus gift!

 If you’re sending gifts to long-distance friends and family, order from businesses local to where the gift is going.
 This will not only support small businesses in other communities, but reduce shipping and transportation emissions as well.
 Gift baskets from a local cheese or wine shop make great gifts!

 Think sustainable for the gift itself.
 Zero waste stores like fill & refill not only have refillable home and body products, but tons of gifts in stock and ready to go as well.
 And the Actively Green sustainable business network has a gift for everyone in your life.
 We’re talking restaurants, outdoor gear, hotels (staycation, anyone?) and more!
 It’s a great way to support our local and sustainable businesses.